MaterialFusion: High-Quality, Zero-Shot, and Controllable Material Transfer with Diffusion Models: Experiments

 \section{Experiments}

-To compare MaterialFusion with other methods, we created our own dataset of free stock images.
-Our dataset comprises 15 material images and 25 object-oriented photographs of various objects.
-Detailed dataset description can be found in Appendix \ref{appendix:dataset} of the supplement.
+To compare MaterialFusion with other methods, we created a dataset of free stock images comprising 15 material images and 25 object-oriented photographs.
+Detailed dataset description can be found in Appendix \ref{appendix:dataset}.

 We compared our method against the following approaches: Guide-and-Rescale, IP-Adapter with masking, and ZeST.
 We utilized the authors' original code with the default parameters specified in each method's description.
-Detailed configurations of our method and the baselines can be found in the Appendix \ref{appendix:configs}.
+Configurations of our method and the baselines are in Appendix \ref{appendix:configs}.